At work I recently needed to write a jQuery plugin that uses Bootstrap styling, so

 - Figure out the

-element (i.e., the alert div) that should be closed.
-There are a few different ways to determine the$parent
+$parentelement (i.e., the alert div) that should be closed.
+There are a few different ways to determine the$parentand we'll look at those shortly. - Trigger a custom event before closing the

-and one after it is closed. - Use a CSS3 transition to fade the
+$parentand one after it is closed. - Use a CSS3 transition to fade the

-and then remove it.
+$parentand then remove it.

-Finding the $parent
+Finding the $parent to close

-element.
-Here's the first part of close
+First, figure out the $parent element.
+Here's the first part of close:

 Alert.prototype.close = function (e) { var $this = $(this) var selector = $this.attr('data-target') if (!selector) { selector = $this.attr('href') selector = selector && selector.replace(/.*(?=#[^\s]*$)/, '') // strip for ie7 } var $parent = $(selector) if (e) e.preventDefault() if (!$parent.length) { $parent = $this.hasClass('alert') ? $this : $this.parent() } // ...

-refers to the element that is the target of
+In the first line of close, this refers to the element that is the target of

 click event.
-So in the standard case where you have a close <button>
+So in the standard case where you have a close <button> inside a

-be called through the plugin function, as we'll see later, so this
+be called through the plugin function, as we'll see later, so this might refer

-).
+to the alert itself (<div class="alert">).
 For now, we'll consider the case

-refers to the close button.
+that this refers to the close button.

-The first option to check is a data-target
+The first option to check is a data-target attribute on the close button.
+The

 value is expected to be a selector.
 You would use it like this: